 By the other method, the distance between the knee and the withers (C) is compared with that from the knee to the corona (D).
 If it has reached the proportion of two to one the horse will grow no taller.

-Getting the horse, especially foals, colts and fillies, to stand still long enough to get a good measurement is tricky.
+Getting the horse, especially foals, colts and fillies, to stand still long enough to get a good measurement can be tricky.
 Only take measurements involving the legs when your horse is standing squarely, evenly and with the pasterns evenly flexed.